All comparisonsTask Managers

 Todoist

-Microsoft To Do fails first because advanced filters and complex recurrence rules are constrained.
+Microsoft To Do fails first because it breaks when advanced filters and complex recurrence rules are constrained.

 Verdict